Cultural Emergency Fund - Projects

 The image of the world we grew up with, a world that defended human rights, that world has now died itself.

-Having to flee, losing your home, fleeing even further, fear of death, losing people, hunger, thirst, cold, heat, trauma!
-Sorrow!
+Having to flee, losing your home, fleeing even further, fear of death, losing people, hunger, thirst, illnesses, extreme cold and heat causes deep trauma and sorrow!

 Over two million people are packed together on 25% of an already very small territory (293 square km).
-80% of Gaza’s buildings have been bombed.
+85% of Gaza’s buildings have been bombed.
 People are staying in tents, in the open air, or crammed together in the remnants of buildings.
-There are no more sanitary facilities and most hospitals have been bombed.
-Since the start of the war a miles-long row of trucks with relief supplies is waiting to get access to the territory.
+There are no more sanitary facilities and most hospitals have been put out of service.
+During 14 months, a miles-long row of trucks with relief-supplies repeatedly gets denied access to the territory leading to starvation and lack of all basic needs for all inhabitants.

 We therefore take a deep bow to pay tribute to our Palestinian family members, colleagues, and friends.
 They are desperately hoping to stay alive and safeguard their knowledge, skills, and culture in order to pass these on to next generations.
 The simple fact that they are continuing their work has become an act of resistance in itself.